Statistical Analyses in the case of an Italian nurse accused of murdering patients: Analysis of mortality by time

 TM attempted to take account of confounding factors due to daily, seasonal or longer term trends, by always comparing the death rate experienced by DP on days that she worked in the pair of sectors where she was working, against the pair of sectors where she was not working.
 This assumes that the two pairs of sectors are exactly comparable in terms of numbers of patients and severity of their illness.
 Moreover, it neglects the fact that during a full three shift cycle, a full-time nurse will tend to be found when and where most nurses are working, namely in the morning and in the area with most nurses on duty.
 In further analyses they compared DP with nurses who are as similar as possible in terms of number of hours worked.
-Even then however, confounding factors still remain which their analyses do not take account of.
+Even then however, confounding factors still remain which are not taken into account in their analyses.